Substance Use

 • Having a pattern of heavy drinking or binge drinking behaviors.

-People who struggle with alcohol dependence and addiction but need to take prescription medications should seek treatment for alcohol use disorder.
-Continuing to drink while taking drugs for various health problems can worsen health outcomes, and patients can risk dangerous side effects when mixing alcohol and prescription substances.
+Continuing to drink while taking drugs for various health problems can worsen overall health due to harmful interactions and patients can risk dangerous side effects when mixing alcohol and prescription substances.

 • Antibiotics